bitsoflove/pyro_translations-module/README.md

     'middleware' => [
         // list any middlewares you want to use here
-        // you can use middleware to manipulate this config on the fly
+        // you can use middleware to manipulate this config before the page gets rendered

         //TranslationsModuleMiddleware::class,
     ],